 Facial Growth Orthodontics

-As parents, we absolutely want what is best for our children in every way.
-Many parents are well aware of the specific milestones that their children should reach during the first eighteen months of life; however, there are several important growth and development factors that must be evaluated in each child during the first decade of life.
+Facial Growth Orthodontics contributes to facial aesthetics by promoting proper upper jaw and mid-face development.
+Many parents are well aware of the specific milestones that their children should reach during the first eighteen months of life.
+However, there are several important growth and development factors that must be evaluated during the first decade of life.

 Patient Resources